jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/cheatsheet-linux-monitoring-and-job-control.md

 # Pathological Processes
 _You describe a person or their behaviour as pathological when they behave in an extreme and unacceptable way, and have very powerful feelings which they cannot control._

-## Orphan Process - When a process become a daemon with intending so
+## Orphan Process - When a process become a daemon without intending so
 * [Orphan Process](http://www.geekride.com/orphan-zombie-process/)
 * [Cause a process to become a daemon](http://www.microhowto.info/howto/cause_a_process_to_become_a_daemon.html)
 * [daemonizing bash](http://blog.n01se.net/blog-n01se-net-p-145.html)